kristapsdz/oconfigure/README.md

 `MD5Final`.
 The preprocessor macros `MD5_BLOCK_LENGTH`,
 `MD5_DIGEST_LENGTH`, and `MD5_DIGEST_STRING_LENGTH` are also defined.

+These differ ever-so-slightly from the OpenBSD versions in that they use C99 types for greater portability, e.g., `uint8_t` instead of `u_int8_t`.

 If using these functions, you'll want to guard an inclusion of the
 system-default: